 “Measuring Active Information”

 In recent years proponents of non-Darwinian evolution have advanced ideas about “natural genetic engineering,” in which organisms can induce targeted, beneficial mutations in their own genomes in response to selection pressure.
 Last month in BIO-Complexity, computer scientist Jonathan Bartlett published an article, “Measuring Active Information in Biological Systems.”
 He addressed an important related question: How can we determine if a mutation is random and undirected, or if it was directed?
-In address to this question, he finds new applications for the concept of active information.
+In addressing this question, he finds new applications for the concept of active information.

 Active information tells us how much knowledge a search function has embedded in it about the location of the target.
 In the context of studying the effects of mutations on an organism, Bartlett explains: “What active information measures is the alignment of the genome itself to the problem of finding viable genetic solutions to selection pressures.”
 Thus, in some cases a mutation may be completely “random,” meaning that it occurred due to mechanisms that were not preprogrammed to help the organism solve a problem.
 In other cases, a mutation may not be entirely “random,” meaning that preprogrammed mechanisms internal to the organism directed the mutation to provide some potential benefit.
 Bartlett explains that non-random, directed mutations are essentially a reflection of the presence of active information in a genome to produce beneficial mutations: